Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/calling-apis-from-components.md

 * Were we directed to modify a piece of state in response to the API call?
 * Do we need `useEffect` to make our call at the moment directed by the prompt?
 * When do functions registered with `useEffect` get run?
 Under what circumstances?
-* What should happen before the code within event-handling logic runs?
-According to the prompt, when should the API call occur?
+* What kinds of things can we do in event-handling logic?
+When does event-handling logic run?
+In what situation does the prompt indicate the API call should occur?
 * Does the value of `axios` ever change?
 Is there any need to list a value that doesn't change in the dependency array?
 * If there are no values in the dependency array, when will the `useEffect` logic run?
 ### !end-hint